-- Projection welding is generally used in the production of nut and bolt.
+- Projection welding is generally used in the production of nuts and bolts.

-- Seam welding is used to perform leak prove joint required in small tanks and boilers etc.
+- Seam welding is used to perform leak prove joints required in small tanks and boilers etc.

 - Flash welding is adopted for welding pipes and tubes.

 That’s it thanks for reading.
-If you like our article on “Types of Resistance Welding” please share with your friends.
-If you have any question about this article you can ask in the comments.
+If you like our article on “Types of Resistance Welding” please share it with your friends.
+If you have any questions about this article you can ask in the comments.